themineraria/Quake3Keygen/README.md

 ## Try it yourselves !

-Execute one (or more) of our brewed keygen in the language you're most confortable with, and see for yourself when the key is asked !
+Execute one (or more) of our brewed keygens in the language you're most confortable with, and see for yourself when the key is asked !

 ![Alt text](/cd_key_input.png?raw=true "Enter your key")